algorandfoundation/algokit-avm-vscode-debugger/README.md

 config.configure(debug=True, trace_all=True)
 ```

+#### TypeScript

 ```ts
 // Place this code in a project entry point (e.g. index.ts) import { config } from 'algokit-utils-ts' config.configure({ debug: true, traceAll: true })
 ```

+> NOTE: Storing debug traces is not possible in browser environments, your contract project needs access to filesystem via `node`.
+If you wish to extract simulate traces manually from an app running in a browser that uses `algokit-utils-ts`, refer to [algokit-utils-ts docs](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/debugging.md#debugging-in-browser-environment).

 ### b.
 Custom Project